projectssoftechdigitalgroup/PRISM_Frontend/README.md

 - **`PromptArea.jsx`**: Provides a floating input area for user interaction.

 ### Styles
-- **`Sidebar.css`**: Styles for the sidebar, including responsiveness.
-- **`ContentArea.css`**: Styles for the content area, including typography and layout.
-- **`PromptArea.css`**: Styles for the floating prompt area, including animations and responsiveness.
+- **Material-UI (MUI)**: Used for styling and responsiveness.
+- **Custom CSS**: Used for additional styling and layout adjustments.

 ---

 ## Responsive Design

 ### General Approach
-- Used `flexbox` for layout alignment and spacing.
+- Used Material-UI's `Box`, `Container`, and `Typography` components for layout and styling.
-- Added media queries to adjust styles for smaller screens.
+- Added responsive properties like `flexDirection`, `padding`, and `fontSize` to adjust styles for smaller screens.
 - Ensured all components are usable and visually appealing on devices of all sizes.

 ### Specific Adjustments
 - **Sidebar**:
-  - Horizontal layout on smaller screens.
+  - Dynamically adjusts width and layout based on the open/close state.
-  - Compact width when closed.
+  - Compact width when closed to maximize screen space.
 - **Content Area**:
-  - Centered content with a maximum width for readability.
+  - Centers content with a maximum width for readability.
-  - Adjusted font sizes and spacing for smaller screens.
+  - Adjusts font sizes, spacing, and layout for smaller screens.
+  - Dynamically adjusts margin to avoid being overlapped by the sidebar.
 - **Prompt Area**:
   - Floating at the bottom of the screen.
+  - Dynamically adjusts position to avoid being covered by the sidebar.
   - Stacks input and button vertically on smaller screens.

 ---